 Step 2: Modify Local Group Policy

-- Modify Object Types and search only for Computers
+Modify Object Types by leaving selection only for Computers

-- To finish this workaround you have to insert for you hostname and Check Names and press OK.
+To conclude, insert for you hostname, Check Names and press OK